On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Introduction

 However, as recalled before, we do have the Boucksom-Zariski decomposition on irreducible symplectic manifolds.

-In the case of {\it projective} irreducible symplectic manifolds, similarly to the case of K3 surfaces, thanks to the presence and properties of the Beauville-Bogomolov quadratic form we are able to prove an effective version of the analogue of the bounded negativity conjecture.
+In the case of {\it projective} irreducible symplectic manifolds, similarly to the case of $K3$ surfaces, thanks to the presence and properties of the Beauville-Bogomolov quadratic form we are able to prove an effective version of the analogue of the bounded negativity conjecture.
 More precisely in Proposition \ref{prop:BNChk} we prove that for a projective irreducible symplectic manifold $X$ the Beauville-Bogomolov self-intersection of any irreducible divisor is bounded from below by $4 \Card(A_X) $, where $\Card(A_X)$ is the cardinality of the (finite) discriminant group

 of the intersection lattice.
 The proof relies on two known results of Druel and Markman that we recall in Propositions \ref{prop:druel_prime}, \ref{prop:mark_prime}.
-These results will potentially also hold and give an analogous consequence in the singular case.
-For the boundedness of denominators in the Boucksom-Zariski decomposition we follow the lines of \cite{BPS17} to conclude with an effective bound on denominators: \begin{thm} Let X be a smooth projective irreducible symplectic variety of Picard number $\rho(X)$.
+Notice that in the meantime these results have been proved in the singular framework, cf. \cite[Theorem 1.2, item (1)]{LMP} and \cite[Remark 3.11]{LMP2}, giving a lower bound on the Beauville-Bogomolov self-intersections of irreducible divisors in the singular case.
+For the boundedness of denominators in the Boucksom-Zariski decomposition we follow the lines of \cite{BPS17} to conclude with an effective bound on denominators. \begin{thm} Let $X$ be a smooth projective irreducible symplectic variety of Picard number $\rho(X)$.
 The denominators of the coefficients of the negative and positive parts of the Boucksom-Zariski decompositions of all pseudoeffective Cartier divisors are bounded by $(4\Card(A_X))^{\rho(X)-1} !$. \end{thm} For the proof see Corollary \ref{corofZariskiBNC}.
-Note that $\rho(X)\leq h^{1,1}(X)$ hence $(4\Card(A_X))^{h^{1,1}(X)-1} !$ gives a bound that is uniform for the whole family of deformations of $X$.
+Let us observe that $\rho(X)\leq h^{1,1}(X)$ and hence $(4\Card(A_X))^{h^{1,1}(X)-1} !$ gives a bound that is uniform for the whole family of deformations of $X$.

-{From Theorem \ref{thm:bound-intro} we easily deduce a result of effective birationality which is interesting on its own. \begin{cor} Let X be a smooth projective irreducible symplectic variety of dimension $2n$ and $L\in \Pic(X)$ a big line bundle on it.
+From Theorem \ref{thm:bound-intro} we easily deduce a result of effective birationality which is interesting on its own. \begin{cor} Let $X$ be a smooth projective irreducible symplectic variety of dimension $2n$ and $L\in \Pic(X)$ a big line bundle on it.
 Then for all